 Time Available for Research

 Practically all students begin research work during the summer following their first year.
-For example, during the summer of 2016, 83 (of 92) first year medical students remained in New Haven to work with faculty members on a wide variety of projects.
+For example, during the summer of 2019, 78 (of 84) first year medical students remained in New Haven to work with faculty members on a wide variety of projects.
 Stipends are available to support this summer research and other periods when full-time research is performed.
 Many students continue their research work in the afternoons, evening and weekends during the second year of medical school.
-There is an additional eight week block available for student research during the summer before beginning the third year.
-Additional three month blocks are available in late third year to mid-fourth year for completion of research work.
-Thus, a total of six to nine months is currently available for research by each Yale student during four years at medical school.
+In September 2015 the curriculum was revised whereby the first year and one half (excluding the summer between 1st and 2nd year which is reserved for research) is focused on an integrated organ-based curriculum with required clerkships beginning in January of the second year and continuing until January of the 3rd year.
+A major advantage of this curriculum revision is that the last 17 months are free for research and other activities (from January of the third year until graduation).
+Thus, a total of 10 to 12 months are currently available for research by each Yale student during the traditional four years of medical school.

 A reminder: We recommend that the actual time devoted to data collection (laboratory or other) be accomplished in a ten-to-sixteen week period or its equivalent in days.
 Additional time is then needed for planning and literature review, for evaluation of data and final write-up.
 Stipend support is for full-time periods when students are carrying out the research, but financial support is not provided for writing the thesis.